 Partner Jennifer Burnette is a member of the Women’s Board of the Adler Planetarium, supporting women and their successes in science and engineering.
 The mission of the Women's Board includes advocacy in science education and research programs for women and minorities.

 Partner Jeremy Kriegel volunteers as a “coach” at the Chicago LegalTrek Contract Negotiation Workshop held every summer at Northwestern University Law School.
 Jeremy coaches teams of college students through a mock negotiation of a sale of high-tech goods, followed by a question-and-answer session.
 Chicago LegalTrek, affiliated with the Chicago Committee on Minorities in Large Law Firms, is a program designed to diversify the legal profession by encouraging college students from historically underrepresented groups to pursue careers in the legal profession.

-Partner Tiffany Gehrke serves on the Board of Directors of the Women’s Bar Association of Illinois (WBAI).
+Partner Tiffany Gehrke served on the Board of Directors of the Women’s Bar Association of Illinois (WBAI).
 She previously served on WBAI’s Membership and Annual Dinner Committees and was selected to participate as a member of the organization’s inaugural Women’s Leadership Institute.
-Tiffany describer the WBAI as a remarkable organization that brings together women attorneys and their allies to work towards our common goal of making our profession better and stronger by connecting and empowering women.
+Tiffany describes the WBAI as a remarkable organization that brings together women attorneys and their allies to work towards our common goal of making our profession better and stronger by connecting and empowering women.

 At the Microsoft Women and Minority Law Student IP Summit, Partner Paul Stephens, was a panelist in a roundtable discussion on diversity.
 The program focused on career development, recruiting and retention for minorities and women in law firms and corporate legal departments.